pik-gane/vodle/CONTRIBUTING.md

 Or simply start and **be a friendly observer, frank commentator and neutral advisor** for the project.

+If you want to talk to us in person, you can [schedule a zoom meeting](https://app.simplymeet.me/vodle).

 ### Our commitment

 As we are on our way towards a First Stable Release, we currently spend about 10 hours a week on improving the MVP.